ucl-syseng-tools-for-vscode/UnitPylot/README.md

 ### Overview

 1. Make sure you have the GitHub Copilot activated in VS Code Follow the link above if you need assisstance.
-2. Add our extension by searching for "TestPylot" in the VS Code Extension Marketplace
+2. Add our extension by searching for "TestPylot" in the VS Code Extension Marketplace or from Source
 3. Download an example codebase as below to try out our extension!

 ### 🔬 For Testing: Clone the example-codebases Repository